Conditional writes shipped

 688ms

-For performance, we recommend creating a namespace per isolated document space instead of filtering when possible.
+We recommend creating a namespace per isolated document space instead of filtering when possible.
+Large batches of writes are highly encouraged to maximize throughput and minimize cost.
+Write requests can have a payload size of up to 256 MB.
 See Performance.

 turbopuffer supports the following types of writes: